TxJson/TxJson/README.md

 * [PONToon Career Guide](https://github.com/pontoonapps/CareerGuide) with the University of Portsmouth [Feb 2020 - Dec 2020]

 #### Interested in working with me? 🔭
-I am currently not open to actively take on any new projects.
+Unfortunately I am not taking on any new projects until September 2022.
 **Business Inquiries:** contact@nylahdk.com